Royal College of Emergency Medicine Menu Menu

 A concise introduction to qualitative research containing papers originally published in the BMJ.

-Information on Good Clinical Practice training for Emergency Physicians and key documents from the Research and Publications Committee.
+Information on Good Clinical Practice (GCP) training for Emergency Physicians.

 You then have a choice of completing either the ‘Introduction To Good Clinical Practice (GCP) ELearning’ (if you haven’t previously completed the course) or the ‘Good Clinical Practice (GCP) Refresher ELearning’.
 Your NIHR GCP certificate is valid for 2 years (as opposed to a year with the previous RCEM GCP training package) and in future you can recertify through the Refresher module.